devplanet-dp/my_avatar/README.md

-# How to Build the Perfect Fastlane Pipeline for Android
+# How to Build the Perfect fastlane Pipeline for Android

 During a typical Android app development cycle whenever you release or update your app, you have to assemble the source code into **APK** or **App Bundle** which you deploy to the Play Store.
 It seems like a simple process but there are several other steps involved, like signing the package and updating metadata like screenshots, descriptions, changelogs, etc. It is the same thing but you have to repeat it every time you publish your app.